Educatius Group’s USA F-1 Inbound High School Program Listed by CSIET for 5th year in a Row

-Perkiomen’s versatile new Entrepreneurship Institute features a full suite of rapid prototyping equipment, a wide array of technology, the Entrepreneurial Ecosystem, and various creativity and innovation labs.
-Additionally, the campus houses science labs, a music studio, a gym, an indoor swimming pool, and several athletic facilities.
+Perkiomen’s versatile Innovation Center, home to the Entrepreneur Institute, features a full suite of rapid prototyping equipment, a wide array of technology, and various creativity and innovation labs.
+The school’s Medical Institute allows students the opportunity to explore various medical professions and to interact with professionals.
+In addition, the new Artificial Intelligence Institute gives students an in-depth learning experience with emerging technologies.
+The campus also has science labs, a gym, an indoor swimming pool, and several athletic facilities.

 SPORTS AND ARTS